BuzzC137/torn-chain-panel-privacy/README.md

 Last updated: August 2025

----

-1. Overview

-Torn Chain Panel helps authorized Torn players fetch and manage chain numbers with alerts and faction queue control.
-This policy explains what user data is collected, how it is used, and how you can control it.

----

-2. Data Collected & Usage

-Verified Torn username: Stored locally to namespace settings and fetch chain numbers.

-Authentication credentials: Admin PIN and authorization token used to protect sensitive functionality.
-These are stored in localStorage / sessionStorage.

-Torn API key: Provided by the user to import faction members via YATA.
-Used only in-session to query yata.yt; not exfiltrated elsewhere.

-UI preferences & state: Volume, alert thresholds, flashing settings, panel position, and queue contents.
-Stored locally to persist user configuration.

-Page context: The extension injects UI into the Torn page.
-It does not harvest browsing history beyond operating on that page.

----

-3. Sharing & Third Parties

-No user data is sold.
-External requests (e.g., to YATA or the chain resolution backend) occur only when explicitly initiated by the user (e.g., entering their Torn API key or clicking "Get My #").
-Credentials are kept local unless included in those explicit requests.

----

-4. Security

-Sensitive data is stored in the browser's localStorage or sessionStorage.
-Admin access is protected by a 4-digit PIN that unlocks per session.
-Authorization tokens can be validated server-side if configured.
-All external communication uses HTTPS.

----

-5. User Control & Revocation

-Users can clear stored data via browser developer tools by removing entries from localStorage or sessionStorage.
-Authorization can be revoked by invalidating tokens if server-side validation is used.

----

-6. Data Minimization

-The extension collects only what is necessary for its single purpose: managing chain numbers and related alerts/queue state.
-It does not collect health, financial, location (beyond normal Torn.com access), or personal communication data.

----

-7. Contact

-For support or reporting issues: Discord BuzzC137

----

-By using Torn Chain Panel you acknowledge and agree to this privacy policy.
+Overview

+Torn Chain Panel is a tool for authorized Torn players to fetch and manage chain numbers with alerts and faction queue control.
+This policy explains what data the extension processes, when it is sent off your device, and your choices.

+Data We Process
+Stored locally in your browser

+Verified Torn username – used to namespace settings and fetch your chain number.

+Admin PIN and session unlock state – protects admin features (PIN in localStorage; unlock state in sessionStorage).

+Authorization token (if you use one) – saved in localStorage to access protected backend routes.

+Optional Torn API key (for YATA import) – you enter it; used only during your session to query yata.yt.

+UI preferences & state – e.g., volume, alert thresholds, flashing settings, panel position, and queue entries you add.

+Local storage means this data stays on your device and is not uploaded by the extension unless you take an action that requires a network request (examples below).

+Sent over the network (only when you trigger an action)

+Queue / chain requests to our backend at https://tornpanel.online (and subdomains on *.tornpanel.online):

+What is sent: your username and the specific action (e.g., enqueue, leave, status).

+Purpose: to atomically manage chain positions and return your current status.

+Retention: operational logs may contain your username and request metadata.
+We keep logs only as long as needed for reliability and abuse prevention; current target is ≤30 days.
+We do not sell, rent, or use this data for advertising or profiling.

+Optional YATA import from https://yata.yt/api/v1/faction/members/:

+What is sent: the API key you provide, in the request you initiate.

+Purpose: to fetch faction members for convenience inside the UI.

+Retention: the key is not transmitted to our server; it is used client-side to call YATA.
+We do not store or share it.

+We do not collect browsing history, Google account information, or unrelated page content.
+The content script only runs on Torn and TornPanel domains as declared in the extension manifest.

+Sharing & Sale

+We do not sell user data.

+We do not share user data with third parties except as required to fulfill your explicit requests (e.g., your YATA call to yata.yt or your chain action to tornpanel.online).

+We do not use advertising or analytics trackers.

+Security

+All network requests use HTTPS.

+Sensitive local data (PIN, tokens) live in localStorage/sessionStorage on your device.

+Admin unlock is session-scoped.

+Server endpoints restrict commands to specific actions and domains.

+Permissions (and why)

+storage – save your local preferences (volume, alerts, PIN, token, queue list).

+alarms – run timer/alert logic reliably in the background.

+tabs – send queue updates from the service worker to open Torn/TornPanel tabs.

+Host permissions:

+https://www.torn.com/* – inject UI only on Torn, to render the panel.

+https://tornpanel.online/*, https://*.tornpanel.online/*, https://ui.tornpanel.online/* – talk to the chain backend and bridge script.

+(Optional by you) Calls to https://yata.yt/* happen only when you press “Load Members” with your API key.

+We do not request activeTab or scripting permissions.

+Your Choices & Data Deletion

+Clear local data: remove entries via browser developer tools (Application → Local Storage / Session Storage) or uninstall the extension.

+Revoke server access: remove/rotate your authorization token; stop using “Get My #” and queue actions.

+YATA key: remove it from the UI/session to stop YATA requests.

+Server logs: contact us to request deletion; see “Contact” below.

+Data Minimization

+We collect and transmit only what’s necessary to provide chain queue functionality and optional YATA import.
+We do not process sensitive categories (health, precise location, financial, etc.).

+Children’s Privacy

+This extension is intended for general audiences of Torn players and is not directed to children.

+Changes to this Policy

+If we materially change this policy, we’ll update the “Last updated” date and publish the new version at the same URL.

+Contact

+Questions or deletion requests: buzzc137+privacy@proton.me (example; replace with your real inbox).
+Support: Discord BuzzC137.